Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Component
      - A uniquely identifiable constituent part of a content item composed of more than one file (digital object).
 Report providers may choose to offer component usage reporting, but are not obliged to do so.
      -

+   * - Conference
+     - A collection of papers, posters, or recordings of material associated with a conference.
+Typically part of a serial publication.

+       A COUNTER Data_Type.
+     -

+   * - Conference_Item
+     - A single paper, poster, or recording of material associated with a conference.

+       A COUNTER Data_Type.
+     -

    * - Consortium
      - A group of institutions joining together to license content.